 On occasions, reflection time / sanctions may be necessary to ensure pupils are aware of behaviour that falls short of the excellent standard we expect.

 These might include:

-a) Cautions: a pupil may be given a caution for poor organisation (O) or poor behaviour (B).
-The caution is recorded in a pupil's Homework Diary and electronically within iSAMS.
-Parents are asked to monitor and sign their child's homework diary each evening.
+Cautions: a pupil may be given a caution for poor organisation (O) or poor behaviour (B).
+The Caution is recorded in a pupil's Homework Diary (Years 7 - 9) and electronically within iSAMS.